-Voice search optimization is a term used to describe the process of optimizing your website to accommodate voice search technology, such as Siri, Alexa, and Cortana, all of which are immensely popular virtual assistants, also known as smart-speaker technologies.
+Voice Search Optimization describes the process of optimizing your website to accommodate voice search technology.
+Its purpose is to be more compatible with increasingly popular virtual assistants such as Siri, Alexa, and Cortana — also known as smart-speaker technologies.

 How to Implement Voice Search Optimization

-People speak differently than they type.
-Take this scenario, for example.
-You’re searching for a gift for your friend’s birthday.
-If you were typing your search, you would probably type something like “gifts for men.”
-However, if you were speaking to someone about where to find a gift, you might say something like, “Where can I find a birthday gift for a man that likes to read?”
-The entire search has changed because people will often speak more specifically than they type, changing the keywords that would rank your website higher in search engines.
+We speak differently than we type.
+Think about it.
+Say you’re searching for a gift for your friend’s birthday.
+On your phone, you would probably type something like “gifts for men.”
+However, if you asked a person for suggestions, you might say something like, “Where can I find a birthday gift for a man that likes to read?”

 Google, Bing, and Yelp

-There are three main points we would like to emphasize.
+Remember to focus on three aspects.
 First, implement longer, more specific keywords into your SEO strategy.
-Second, optimize your website to answer specific consumer questions.
+Second, optimize your website to answer particular consumer questions.
 Third, keep up with current trends and consistently update your voice search strategy to accommodate them.